-7. Evaluating concerns
+6. Evaluating concerns

-Where the headteacher / DSL is notified of a safeguarding concern, they will use their professional judgement to determine if the concern is low-level or if it must be immediately escalated, e.g. where a child is at immediate risk of harm.
-When deciding if a concern is low-level, the headteacher will discuss the concern with the deputy headteacher, and will seek advice from the LADO where there is any doubt about whether the concern in fact meets the harm threshold.
-When seeking external advice, the headteacher will ensure they adhere to the Data Protection Policy, and the information sharing principles outlined in the Child Protection and Safeguarding Policy, at all times.
+Where the Executive Headteacher and Head of School is notified of a safeguarding concern, they will use their professional judgement to determine if the concern is low-level or if it must be immediately escalated, e.g. where a child is at immediate risk of harm.
+When deciding if a concern is low-level, the Executive Headteacher and Head of School will discuss the concern with the DSL, and will seek advice from the LADO where there is any doubt about whether the concern in fact meets the harm threshold.
+When seeking external advice, the Executive Headteacher and Head of School will ensure they adhere to the Data Protection Policy, and the information sharing principles outlined in the Child Protection and Safeguarding Policy, at all times.

-To evaluate a concern, the headteacher / DSL will:
+To evaluate a concern, the Executive Headteacher and Head of School and DSL will:

-- Speak to the individual who raised the concern to determine the facts and obtain any relevant additional information. - Review the information and determine whether the behaviour displayed by the individual about whom the concern was reported is consistent with the Staff Code of Conduct and the law. - Determine whether the concern, when considered alongside any other low-level concerns previously made about the same individual, should be reclassified as an allegation and dealt with alongside the Managing Allegations of Abuse Against Staff Policy. - Consult with, and seek advice from, external agencies when in doubt over the course of action to follow. - Speak to the individual about whom the concern has been raised to inform them of the concern and to give them an opportunity to respond to it. - Ensure that accurate and detailed records are kept of all internal and external conversations regarding evaluating the concern, and any actions or decisions taken.
+- Speak to the individual who raised the concern to determine the facts and obtain any relevant additional information. - Review the information and determine whether the behaviour displayed by the individual about whom the concern was reported is consistent with the Staff Code of Conduct and the law. - Determine whether the concern, when considered alongside any other low-level concerns previously made about the same individual, should be reclassified as an allegation and dealt with alongside the Allegations of Abuse Against Staff Policy. - Consult with, and seek advice from, external agencies when in doubt over the course of action to follow. - Speak to the individual about whom the concern has been raised to inform them of the concern and to give them an opportunity to respond to it. - Ensure that accurate and detailed records are kept of all internal and external conversations regarding evaluating the concern, and any actions or decisions taken.

-8. Acting on concerns
+7. Acting on concerns